Growth Hormone with Suppression (Blood)

 What other tests might I have along with this test?

-Your doctor may also order a blood test for insulin-like growth factor-1 (IGF-1).
+Your healthcare provider may also order a blood test for insulin-like growth factor-1 (IGF-1).
 GH tells your liver to make IGF-1, so GH and IGF-1 are usually correlated.
 GH is secreted in pulses while you sleep, but IGF is always found in your blood.
 That makes it much easier to find IGF-1 in your blood than GH.

 Growth-hormone-releasing hormone, or GHRH